OpenZeppelin/compound-assets-listing/Checklist.md

 - [ ] List all the the privilege roles in the token contract*
 - [ ] Is pauseable?*
 - [ ] Has a blacklist?*
+- [ ] How many wallets hold the 50% of the supply ?

 ### Smart contract risk